malto101/Basic_stm32_PCB/README.md

 ## Repository Contents

-- **pcb_layout_files/:** This directory contains the KiCAD project files for the PCB layout, including schematic and PCB layout design.
+- **stm32tut.SchDoc/:** This File contains the Altium project files for the PCB layout, including the schematic and PCB layout design.

-- **gerber_files/:** The generated Gerber files necessary for PCB manufacturing are located in this directory.
+- **stm32BomDoc/:** The generated BOM files necessary for PCB manufacturing are located in this directory.

 - **datasheets/:** Relevant datasheets for the STM32F4 MCU, MPU6050 sensor, and other components used on the board can be found here.